ServiceStack/servicestack.net/MyApp/_posts/2023-08-02_kubernetes_not_required.md

 ### 3. Implementing GitHub Actions for CI

 To automate the build and test process every time you push to your GitHub repository, you can use GitHub Actions.
-A simple .NET workflow file, `build.yml`, can be created and placed in the `.github/workflows` directory.
+A minimal .NET workflow file, `build.yml`, can be created and placed in the `.github/workflows` directory.
 Here's a minimal example:

 ```yaml
 name: Build